 Real Stories

 “Apparently I tore a ligament during my last trip to Vail.
 The pain was brutal every time I tried to grip anything at my construction job.
 I picked up the FEATOL brace at my ortho’s suggestion, and it literally saved my season.
-Wore it under my work gloves all day and even back on the slopes six weeks later.
-That rigid splint made all the difference – could finally grip my tools without wincing.”
+Wore it under my work gloves all day and even back on the slopes six weeks later.”

 — Mike, 34, Construction Site Supervisor, Denver, Colorado

 “After 30 years of gardening here in Ohio, my hands were telling me enough was enough.
-The constant ache in my right thumb made it impossible to deadhead my roses or can vegetables last summer.
 My physical therapist recommended trying a thumb spica splint during heavy garden work.
-The support immediately took pressure off that painful joint – I’m back to puttering in my greenhouse pain-free.
-Sometimes simple solutions work best.”
+The support immediately took pressure off that painful joint – I’m back to puttering in my greenhouse pain-free.”

 — Eleanor Jenkins, 48, Gardener, Cleveland, Ohio